-- Ask your hearing care professional for more information on the range of available wireless accessories. - You should only use recommended wireless accessories with your wireless hearing aids.
+- Please contact your hearing care professional for an overview of compatible wireless accessories that are approved by GN Hearing A/S. - You should only use recommended wireless accessories with your wireless hearing aids.

 Tinnitus Management

 Tinnitus Sound Generator module

 Your hearing aid includes the Tinnitus Sound Generator (TSG) module, a tool for generating sounds to be used in tinnitus management programs to temporarily relieve suffering from tinnitus.
 The TSG can generate sounds adjusted to the specific therapeutic needs and your personal preference as determined by your doctor, audiologist, or hearing care professional.
 Depending on the selected hearing aid program and the environment you are in, you will sometimes hear the therapeutic sound resembling a continuous or fluctuating noise.